Favour Royal Forest

 Favour Royal Forest consists of predominantly coniferous forest blocks that lie close to the main Augher and Aughnacloy roads.

-There are two car parks servicing recreational facilities in Favour Royal and Altadavin.
 The Ulster Way passes through this forest.
 There are several other waymarked trails.
+There are two car parks for visitors to Favour Royal and Altadavin.

-To arrange a special event or activity in this forest, you should contact the Recreation Manager, Forest Service NI based at Inishkeen House.
+To arrange a special event or activity in this forest, contact the recreation manager at Inishkeen House.

 Such activities may include sporting events or educational visits.